cedric-lopez-dev/websites-factory-lib/next/README.md

 The `subPage` key allows nesting a subpage within a page.
 A subpage functions like a top-level page, with its key being the path of the subpage.
 You can nest as many `subPage` as you like

-> **Note**: Note: the entry point "/" corresponds to the site's index page.
+> **Note**: the entry point "/" corresponds to the site's index page.
 It does not accept any subPages.
 The subpages of the index page are the other keys of type entrypoints.

 ```json
     "template": {